minorsecond/Icom_RList_Creator/README.md

 2. Place each downloaded CSV file that you want to load into your radio into this directory.

 ### 4. Run the Script
-1. Make sure you have Python installed on your computer.
-2. Download the `RListCreator.py` script from this repository.
+1. Download the `RListCreator.py` script from this repository.
-3. Open a terminal or command prompt.
+2. Open a terminal or command prompt.
-4. Navigate to the directory where you saved the `RListCreator.py` script.
+3. Navigate to the directory where you saved the `RListCreator.py` script.
-5. Run the script by entering the following command:
+4. Run the script by entering the following command:
    ```sh
    python RListCreator.py
    ```
-6. Follow the prompts:
+5. Follow the prompts:

    1. Enter the path to the directory containing the CSV files.
    2. Enter the group number, group name, and UTC offset for each file.
    3. Select whether to use the Location or Output Freq column for the Name field.

 ### 5. Copy the New CSV to the Radio